mxovd/hos_mod_setup/README.md

 ## Contributing

 Issues and PRs are welcome.
-Some ideas:

-- Allow custom Harmony package selection (thin vs full).
-- Handle alternate Hex of Steel install paths via configuration/env vars.
-- Add tests or lint checks for templated files.

 ---